NikhPradhan/TranslatingFacialExpressionToMouseControl/README.md

 # Mouse control with facial expression

-This application detects your specific facial expressions and use it to control mouse actions.
+This application use your facial expressions to control mouse actions.
-This application is developed by keeping in mind differently abled person. who cannot use their hand to control their PC.
+This application is developed by keeping in mind differently abled person who cannot use their hand to control their PC.